WTIC-TV

 WTIC-TV (channel 61) is a television station in Hartford, Connecticut, United States, serving the Hartford–New Haven market as an affiliate of the Fox network.
 It is owned by Tegna Inc. alongside Waterbury-licensed CW affiliate WCCT-TV (channel 20).
-Both stations share studios on Broad Street in downtown Hartford, while WTIC-TV's transmitter is located on Rattlesnake Mountain in Farmington.
+The two stations share studios on Broad Street in downtown Hartford; WTIC-TV's transmitter is located on Rattlesnake Mountain in Farmington.

 The station was established in 1984 as an independent station, securing the Fox affiliation at the network's launch in 1986.
 The affiliation gave the station ratings success and the backing to launch a local newscast.
 From 2000 to 2013, the station was co-owned with the Hartford Courant, which led to newsroom collaboration and a significant expansion of local news programming as well as legal cases and criticism of the cross-ownership of the newspaper and the TV station.
 Tegna acquired WTIC-TV in 2019 as the result of divestitures related to the merger of Tribune Media with Nexstar Media Group.

 History

 Prior use of channel 61 in Hartford

-Even though channel 61 had been allotted to Hartford since the mid-1960s, it was still not used by a full-power TV station by the end of the 1970s.
+Even though ultra high frequency (UHF) channel 61 had been allotted to Hartford since the mid-1960s, it was still not used by a full-power TV station by the end of the 1970s.
 However, there had been some interest in the allocation.
 Under the name of Kappa Television Corporation, a man from Rowayton applied in 1965 for a construction permit.
 His proposed station, WUHF-TV, would have focused on local sports and news coverage.
-It was intended to launch in 1967, but Kappa was unable to raise the money to build the station in the face of increased costs for color television equipment, and in late 1968, the firm filed to sell it to Evans Broadcasting Corporation, a business of Thomas Mellon Evans.
+It was intended to launch in 1967, but Kappa was unable to raise the money to build the station in the face of increased costs for color television equipment.
+As a result, in late 1968, the firm filed to sell its permit to Evans Broadcasting Corporation, a business of Thomas Mellon Evans.
 The Federal Communications Commission (FCC) approved the deal in April 1970, but Evans never went through with the purchase, and the permit was forfeited in 1971.
 There was also one group that stated its intention to file for the permit in 1973.

 As the full-power allocation of channel 61 lay fallow, the FCC permitted its use by two translator stations during the 1970s.
 The first was established by Connecticut Public Television (CPTV), which built a translator to improve service to Waterbury in 1973.
 A second went on the air from Hartford in September 1980, rebroadcasting the programming of Spanish-language station WXTV in the New York City area.